int19h/jbomohi/dict/selbeifonxa/comments.md

 I was really wanting to get away from the terminology of 'phone', since it is anachronistic nowadays, so let me mull it over.

+## 2015-12-03T18:46:47Z — gleki (comment 2637, on definition 17167, in reply to 2635)

+Re: Smart 'phones'

+krtisfranks wrote:
+> spheniscine wrote:
+> > I did define {samfonxa} the other day.
+>
+>
+> I was really wanting to get away from the terminology of 'phone', since it
+> is anachronistic nowadays, so let me mull it over.

+selbeiskami then if skami is not the same as kanji.